MethodoxTech/ArcadiaBackends/README.md

 * `!loging <username> <token> <email>`: Login to server; if username is not taken, it will be registered.
 Token is used to authenticate user and only the hash will be saved so it cannot be recovered - provide an email address if you wish to recover your account.
 Login provides benefits like unique username and server-side configuration storage (for listening channels).
 Login doesn't alter session ID (or guest ID); The same login may be used by multiple sessions/guest IDs.
 * `!listen`: Listen to only specified channels - this should be saved as per user/login configuration.

+## Arcadia Clients

+All messages are generally handled on the server side - client is just responsible for providing an interface and sending messages to the server.
+On the other hand, all clients should support two actions: 1) Specify (default) channel, 2) Specify server to connect to.
+The second action is important because Arcadia likely have lots of atomic servers (seeds).

 ## Developer Guide: Develop Custom Arcadia Client

 To develop a custom Arcadia client, just connect to the server endpoint, then start messaging like you would on a chat!